What you need to know about dengue fever

 Spatio-temporal dynamics of dengue types across the world.
 Source: How climate change is changing dengue fever

 At the time of writing, I have friends in Siem Reap, Cuba, Rio de Janeiro, and Delhi who have dengue at the same time and in very disparate places.
 One of the hardest symptoms following dengue is the depression and anxiety that follows.
-The WHO has also reported in 2023 about changes in dengue spread, and how the areas infected have expanded geographically.

 New hope: Wolbachia-infected mosquitoes